DMXL/rename-expert/README.md

 ### TODOs

 - do a node compatibility check
+- for constructing new filenames:
-- support some basic string/numeric functions when constructing new filenames
+  - support some basic string/numeric functions
+  - support meta info for media files
 - add `--verbose` option to turn on/off extensive loggings
 - record some more stats during the renaming tasks